How many emails do you receive each day?

 - John Brown’s New Blog Post

 - Jane Smith is Taking a Position in Shanghai!

 - Help!!
 Only $70K to go before we can launch our scholarship fund

-- John Brown’s first-hand report from last week’s Monsanto demonstration
+- John Brown’s photos of last week’s demonstration

 If these subject lines sound like newspaper headings — or titles from Slate or the Huffington Post — that’s no accident.
 Take a tip from people whose job is to entice you to read, and make your subject lines active, specific, and intriguing.

 It’s Easier to Read an Email with White Space

 In a recent newsletter, I suggested that you make your speech “speakable.”

 Ditto making your email “readable.”
 I don’t know about you, but 10 or 12 lines of wall-to-wall text just don’t make me feel like jumping in.
 So:

 - Bullet point elements in a list; and